JPLee01/pandas-project/README.md

 ```

 #### Importing the Data Set and Creation of a DataFrame
-The data set is imported from the Csv file through the use of the pandas.read fuction, Once imported this data set is used in the creation of a DataFrame to allow for greater ease of analysis.
+The data set is imported from the Csv file through the use of the pandas.read function.
+Once imported this data set is used in the creation of a DataFrame to allow for greater ease of analysis.

 This is implemented as follows:
 ```